Select Page

 Rationale

-Why has Rackham decided to move to a 12-month funding model for Rackham Ph.D. education?
+Why did Rackham move to a 12-month funding model for Rackham Ph.D. education?

 What steps were taken to solicit feedback from graduate programs and the broader U-M community prior to reaching this decision?